d2l-ai/d2l-en/chapter_attention-and-transformers/vision-transformer.md

 ```

 The vision transformer encoder block implementation
-just follows its design in :numref:`fig_vit`,
+just follows the pre-normalization design in :numref:`fig_vit`,
-where normalization is applied right before multi-head attention and the MLP (different from "add & norm" in :numref:`fig_transformer`).
+where normalization is applied right *before* multi-head attention or the MLP.
+In contrast to post-normalization ("add & norm" in :numref:`fig_transformer`), where normalization is placed right *after* residual connections,
+pre-normalization leads to more effective or efficient training for transformers :cite:`baevski2018adaptive,wang2019learning,xiong2020layer`.

 ```{.python .input}
 class ViTBlock(nn.Module):